MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 ### Vision API example
-This example builds a simplified version of CaptionBot.ai.
+In this example, you will build a simplified version of CaptionBot.ai.
 The Vision Bot can receive an image, either as an attachment or url, and then return a computer-generated caption of the image via the Computer Vision API.
 You can download the <a href="http://aka.ms/bf-bc-vstemplate" target="_blank">Bot Application .NET template</a> to you as a starting point.

 ```html
 <div align="center">